You need a pavement licence if you want to place tables and chairs on the public highway outside your café or restaurant.

-The government has introduced new, temporary guidance for pavement licences.
-This will help you provide food and drink whilst social distancing measures remain in place.
+The government introduced temporary pavement licences, due to coronavirus.
+This is to help businesses provide food and drink whilst social distancing measures remain in place.

-The new process will allow you to secure a pavement licence within 14 days and at a lesser cost.
+The temporary legislation allows you to secure a pavement licence within 14 days and at a lesser cost of £100.

 Before you apply

 The fee for a pavement licence is £100.